Broaden your managerial skills.

 In today’s business world, the demands of management require you to have an increasing range of skills in all facets of business.
 You learn to integrate knowledge and skills across functions and disciplines, and focus on the application of theory and execution of practice.

-The Master of Business Administration (Extended) program includes courses that explore current business issues and the opportunity to complete a specialisation in Project Management, Supply Chain Management, International Business, Health Sector Business Management, Entrepreneurship and Innovation Management, Management or Marketing.
+The Master of Business Administration (Extended) program includes courses that explore current business issues and the opportunity to complete a specialisation in Supply Chain Management, International Business, Health Sector Business Management, Entrepreneurship and Innovation Management, Management or Marketing.

 To be considered for admission candidates would normally be required to: